-3. Partying harder
+3. Partying Harder

 A user shared, “Two people, actually.
 One was a friend of mine in high school who won $15k on a scratch-and-win.
 She rented a house downtown and threw a party.
 Somebody said I should stop by and check in on her because they'd been down to the party and hardly recognized anybody.
 Sure enough, I got there, and my friend met me at the door, put way too much money in my hands, and told me to go get a bottle of wine.
 She just partied with whoever was around until it was gone, which took about three weeks.

 “Next was a friend of mine from Toronto who is mostly known for doing zombie walks.
-She won a ‘cash for life' dealio and I think it's around ten thousand a month.
+She won a ‘cash for life' dealio, and I think it's around ten thousand a month.
 She bought a theramin and started making 50s-style monster movies and is generally living a high-rolling rockabilly lifestyle.”

 “I bet it's a really nice theramin, too,” another person commented.

-4. The contented one
+4. The Contented One

 One user shared, “My neighbor won the lottery in his sixties, it was something like 1.2 million in the late 90s.
-We lived in a trailer park in a rural part of the US, a pretty low cost of living area so the money stretched pretty far.
+We lived in a trailer park in a rural part of the US, a pretty low-cost-of-living area, so the money stretched pretty far.
 He bought his trailer and land outright with the money and pretty much just spent everyday drinking on his porch and yelling at his goats.
 IIRC he used a good chunk of what he won to put his son and grandkids through college.
 Died of liver failure at like 85 or something.
 Not a terrible way to do it, all said and done.”

 “I like that he was content with the trailer,” another user replied.

-One commenter also added, “Sometimes I think “you know, if I had a Bit more money I could live this same lifestyle and feel very secure.
-Then I remember, I could live a bit less luxurious and feel the same way.
+One commenter also added, “Sometimes I think “you know, if I had a bit more money, I could live this same lifestyle and feel very secure.
+Then I remember I could live a bit less luxurious and feel the same way.
 My money goes to good shoes and coffee.
-I play 10 year old games and try to walk everywhere I go.
-Still don't feel that financially secure but I'm putting money away!”
+I play 10-year-old games and try to walk everywhere I go.
+Still don't feel that financially secure, but I'm putting money away!”

-5. Bashed for not sharing
+5. Bashed for Not Sharing

 A user has posted his friend's story, “Someone got 30k or something.
 Not too much, not too [little].
-She got a lot of hate for not “sharing her riches” whatever the fuck that means.”
+She got a lot of hate for not “sharing her riches” whatever the FK that means.”

 Someone responded, “I wish it could be anonymous.”

 Another commenter shared, “It can be in some states.
 I represented a guy who claimed his lottery winnings via some trusts we set up.
 The state lottery even gave us the forms.
-They do require you to reveal the real owner to them privately though so they can make sure you don't owe the state back taxes, child support, etc. I asked him why he wanted to go through the trouble of staying anonymous when it was only $90k or so.
+They do require you to reveal the real owner to them privately, though so they can make sure you don't owe the state back taxes, child support, etc. I asked him why he wanted to go through the trouble of staying anonymous when it was only $90k or so.
 He said he didn't want his girlfriend to find out, lol.”